 USB-C can provide up to 100W of power to attached devices.
 That's easily enough to charge (almost) any laptop, smartphone or tablet.
 The new format can also deliver 4K video to monitors and carry audio too.

-The smaller size and flexibility of the ports mean they are now the staple fitting on ultra-slim laptops and Android smartphones such as the Google Pixel.
+The smaller size and flexibility of the ports mean they are now the staple fitting on ultra-slim laptops and Android smartphones.

 This versatile nature opens up a number of useful real-world scenarios.
 For instance, a user could plug their USB-C equipped laptop into a powered external display such as LG’s 27-inch 4K 27UD88-W and have the PC charge while simultaneously sending video content.